How Buy To Let works and what you need to know

 - Using the same example as above, for each £100 of rental income per month, that equals £41,921 of borrowing.
 So £2,800 of rental income would equal a loan of £1,173,788 (£41,921 x 28)

-Lenders offer a range of assessments, I have simply highlighted the most stringent, and the most relaxed to give you an idea of the difference that then creates.
+Lenders offer a range of assessments.
+I have simply highlighted the most stringent, and the most relaxed to give you an idea of the difference.
 As many BTL lenders do not deal with the public directly, speaking to a whole of market broker will be the only way you can be sure you are getting the right outcome for you.
+They will take you step-by-step through how Buy To Let works

 How much deposit do I need?